fbpx

 Winter and Shivering go hand-in-hand.
 So it would continue unless you wear half-handed clothes and decent layers of clothes to cover your complete body.

-But, What do decent layers of clothing includes?
+But What do decent layers of clothing include?

 There could be numerous combinations: